sepbx/hass-music-assistant/README.md

 - Note that at the first startup it can take a while before data is available (first sync), the Music Assistant UI will notify you about tasks being in progress.
 - Music sources are synced at integration (re)load and every 3 hours.
 - If a song is available on multiple providers (e.g. Spotify and a flac file on disk), the file/stream with the highest quality is always preferred when starting a stream.
-- While Music Assistant is built entirely in python, it requires the SoX and/or ffmpeg binaries to be present on your OS distribution for the audio processing.
-If will default to SoX if present but fallback to ffmpeg (which is installed by default on Home Assistant installations).
 - Music Assistant uses a custom stream port (TCP 8095 by default) to stream audio to players.
 Players must be able to reach the Home Assistant instance and this port.
 If you're running one of the recommended Home Assistant installation methods, this is all handled for you, otherwise you will have to make sure you're running HA in HOST network mode.
 Note: If the default port 8095 is occupied, the next port will be tried, and so on.

 ## Music provider specific notes

 - When using Spotify as music source please note that **only Spotify Premium accounts** are supported, free accounts will not work.
-- For Tune-In radio, make sure to fill in your user name and not your emailadress, and your library profile is set public (see account settings).
-Be aware that only favorits in your Tune-In library will be visible in Music Assistant.
+- For Tune-In radio, make sure to fill in your username and not your emailadress.
+Be aware that only favorites in your Tune-In library will be visible in Music Assistant.
 - When using the file system provider, make sure that your audio files contain proper ID3 tag information and that the location can be reached from Home Assistant, for example /media/music.
 There is not (yet) support for remote file locations such as SMB, cloud drives etc.

 ## Supported Media players